martijnd/featherlog/packages/sdk/README.md

 **Options:**

-- `secret` (string, required): Your project secret for authentication
 - `project-id` (string, required): Your unique project identifier
 - `endpoint` (string, optional): The Featherlog server endpoint.
 If not provided, automatically determined based on `NODE_ENV`:
   - `development` (or unset): Uses `FEATHERLOG_ENDPOINT` env var or defaults to `http://localhost:3000/api/logs`